aaronsaray/browser-info/README.md

-# browser-info
+# Browser Info

-Website to show browser info
+This is a project to show browser info using React.